-Figure 2-2 shows the memory mapped registers of the MC68HC908QB8.
+Figure 2-2 shows the memory mapped registers.
 Registers with addresses between \$0000 and \$00FF are considered direct page registers and all instructions including those with direct page addressing modes can access them.
 Registers between \$0100 and \$FFFF require non-direct page addressing modes.
-See Chapter 7 Central Processor Unit (CPU) for more information on addressing modes.
+See Chapter 6 Central Processor Unit (CPU) for more information on addressing modes.